What does "Board Certified" in Hypnotherapy and Hypnosis really mean?

 Answer: It means that a person in the Medical, Mental Health, Health Care Practitioners and Pastoral Counselors profession, has earned a graduate-level degree in any of the full spectrum of appropriate academic disciplines from a regionally accredited educational institution.
 They are medical and mental health practitioners who hold an appropriate Master or Doctorate degree as such.
 When a person claims to be "Board Certified" in Hypnotherapy, this means that they have completed six (8 hour) days or up to 50 hours of hypnotherapy/hypnosis training, added to the subject (The actual major) of their degrees.

 In truth they are actually "Board Certified" only in their medical and/or mental health training and education.
-But there is a loop hole that allows them to claim that they are board certified in hypnotherapy and hypnosis also, by taking a single class in hypnosis, equivalent to at most 50 hours.
+But there is a loop hole that allows them to claim that they are board certified in hypnotherapy and hypnosis also, by taking a single class in hypnosis, equivalent to 8 to at most 50 hours of instruction.

 Categories of the types of professionals who use this misleading "Board Certified" statement regarding Hypnosis include (listed alphabetically & non-inclusive): Addictions and substance abuse counselors, chiropractors, marriage and family counselors and therapists, mental health counselors, pastoral counselors, psychiatric nurses, physicians, psychiatrists, psychologists, school counselors and social workers.
 Their primary training, education and degrees are all in these subject matters, and are not actually in hypnosis.